superfly/sprites-go/packages/port-watcher/README.md

 - Detects new TCP ports bound to:
   - **IPv4**: `127.0.0.1` (localhost) and `0.0.0.0` (all interfaces)
   - **IPv6**: `::1` (localhost) and `::` (all interfaces)
-- Uses fsnotify to watch `/proc/net/tcp` and `/proc/net/tcp6` for changes
+- Uses `nsenter` to access network namespaces without requiring the monitor to run inside the namespace
+- Polls network state every second (configurable)
 - Provides callbacks when new ports are detected
+- Logs port discoveries with PID information

 ## Installation